stevegt/grid-cli/v2/doc/207-vn-guest.md

     - The log entries are transferred to the target node.
     - At the target node, the log is replayed to reassemble the writable layer, maintaining the state of the database.

+4. **File Deletion and Space Reclamation**:
+    - When a large file is deleted, the event is noted in the log.
+    - During scheduled compaction, the log identifies and removes the references to the deleted file.
+    - A new log segment is created, and the sequence of log hashes is updated, enabling the recovery of the underlying disk space.

 ## Conclusion

-Hosting conventional operating systems or applications as guests on PromiseGrid involves efficient handling of container image layers and managing a writeable layer.
+Hosting conventional operating systems or applications as guests on PromiseGrid involves efficient handling of container image layers and managing a writable layer.
 By storing image layers as byte sequences and using a log-structured filesystem for the writable layer, PromiseGrid can ensure persistent storage, efficient data retrieval, and container mobility.
 This decentralized approach leverages the strengths of PromiseGrid to provide robust and scalable container management.